The best business bank accounts for UK businesses 2022

 None.
 No, really.

-Airwallex is a free business bank account.
+Airwallex is a free business account.
 That means you can open accounts in multiple currencies (both domestic and international) with no monthly account fees.

 The only fee we charge is an FX margin of 0.5 - 1% above the interbank rate when you exchange currencies, a margin that is 80% cheaper than high street banks.